Imngzx/nvim-config-rice-.ver-/README.md

-# CWorld Neovim Config
+# Cameron's NeoVim Config *forked from CWorld

 > [!NOTE]
 > This is a fork of the original [author's](https://github.com/cworld1/nvim-config) config.
-His config is more focused on simplicity.
-Please have a look on his config too .
+His config is the bone of my config.
+So please have a look on his config too.

 > [!NOTE]
 > nvim 0.12 still have font issues with neovide, please use neovide-git instead